ssl-hep/ServiceX/did_finder_rucio/README.md

 ## NOTE
-* make python code that checks es for entries to process, looks up rucio data and fills back rucio info.
+* needs update of the README :) so it explains how to run it in k8s not docker.
-* needs a config: elasticsearch instance, site where it runs, xcache to use to get data.
+* needs rewrite to use REST API and not ES directly